NATIONWIDE CONFERENCE | Att: 1062

 We keep going, but we start to tire and the final ball to break through starts becoming harder and harder to find and if anything, in the last 10 the home side look more likely to snatch a second.
 But solid defending from Skelly, Mackie and Gwynne keeps ‘em at bay and the damage to just the one goal.
 Sadly, it means we end up with sod all at the final whistle, but again I’ve got to say, we didn’t look completely out of our depth at all.
 So far, we haven’t met anyone who is in any way hugely superior to us.
 Just a little better luck, a bit more incisiveness around the box and maybe a couple more decent signings and a mid-table finish hopefully won’t be beyond belief.

 Sadly, for the second time in 3 days we hit the pubs with nothing more than a battling performance to cheer us.
 But to keep our minds busy we set about or Firkin collection challenge with some venom.
-First stop on the way (sort of!) home in the Forester, Stafford, where Col manages to minorly prang the car on his way out of the car park (D’OH!), then it’s onto the Feline and the Fermenter with those cool barmaids in Wolverhampton.
-Next up is a farcical drive round Oldbury, which is only rewarded by some vital info at the chippy, before lastly we hit the Fellow in Perry Bar.
-Once again, beer comes to the rescue of a day out at the football!
+First stop on the way home (sort of!) in the Forester, Stafford, where Col manages to minorly prang the car on a bollard on his way out of the car park (D’OH!), then it’s onto the Feline, followed by the Fermenter with those cool barmaids I mentioned earlier in Wolverhampton.
+Next up is a farcical drive round Oldbury looking for the next stop, which is only rewarded by that vital info at the chippy, before lastly we hit the Fellow in Perry Bar before calling it a night and heading home.
+So, once again, beer comes to the rescue of a day out at the football.
+Some things will never change!

-That’s the one thing about this season so far I guess, eventful!
+That’s the one thing about this season so far I guess, not boring!

 MAN OF THE MATCH : The team.
 A bit of luck and we’d have got at least a point.